 Cons

-- - Smaller integration ecosystem than legacy SEO suites
+- - Smaller integration catalogue than legacy SEO suites

 Profound